HarshitKaushik/java-cheat-sheet/README.md

 ### Constructors
-- Constructor is invoked whenever we create an instance(object) of a class.
+- Constructor is invoked whenever we create an object of a class.
 We cannot create an object without a constructor.
 If we do not provide a constructor, compiler provides a default no-argument constructor.

 #### Constructor Example 1: Default Constructor
 In the example below, there are no constructors defined in the Animal class.
 Compiler provides us with a default constructor, which helps us create an instance of animal class.